 20% of Insured Americans Avoid Seeing Doctor Due to Fear of Cost

-One in Five insured Americans avoid seeing a doctor due to fear of cost - results suggest significant implications for those with chronic conditions.
+Synopsis: One in five insured Americans avoid seeing a doctor due to fear of cost - results suggest significant implications for those with chronic conditions.1

 The online poll surveyed more than 2,000 U.S. adults aged 18-plus about their general sentiments around the Affordable Care Act (ACA) or Obamacare, healthcare costs and their overall understanding of the healthcare system, as well as services covered under their health plan.

 Ambiguity and Cost

 Ambiguity and cost fears prevent millions with a chronic condition from visiting their doctor.